kaby76/Trash/src/trformat/readme.md

 ## Current version

-0.23.4 Clean up build of trgenvsc.
+0.23.4 Add scripts for syntactic highlighting as default for trgenvsc.

 ## License